-I’m a graduate student with the Lifelong Kindergarten group at the MIT Media Lab.
-My research interests are in the design of technologies and experiences to empower everyday people, especially kids, to design and build their own creations.
-My latest project involves collaborating with community centers and outreach programs to design creative technology workshops for families in communities that have limited access to resources and social support around computing.
-I recently completed my Master’s thesis studying ways to support creative collaboration in online learning communities for kids, in particular the Scratch online community.
+I’m a PhD student with the Lifelong Kindergarten group at the MIT Media Lab.
+I'm interested in the design of technologies and experiences to empower people, especially kids, to design and build their own creations.
+My current project involves collaborating with community centers and outreach programs to design creative learning experiences for families in communities that have limited access to resources and social support around computing.
+I also study creative collaboration in online learning communities for kids, in particular the Scratch online community.

 Follow me @ricarose or feel free to contact me at ria (at) mit (dot) edu

 Family Creative Learning is a series of family workshops that support intergenerational learning through the use of creative technologies like Scratch.
 The workshops are collaboratively designed with community centers that serve families with limited access to resources and social support computing.